Pranesh1221/JavaScript-Coding-Practice/README.md

 If the replacer is an _array_, only the property names included in the array will be added to the JSON string.
 In this case, only the properties with the names `"level"` and `"health"` are included, `"username"` is excluded. `data` is now equal to `"{"level":19, "health":90}"`.

 If the replacer is a _function_, this function gets called on every property in the object you're stringifying.
-The value returned from this function will be the value of the property when it's added to the JSON string.
+The value returned from this function will be the value of the property when it\'s added to the JSON string.
 If the value is `undefined`, this property is excluded from the JSON string.

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>